maths/moodle-qtype_stack/api/README.md

 - `vendor`: Contains composer dependencies.

 ### Dependencies

 Code dependencies of the api implementation are managed using composer.
 At runtime the service itself is stateless and only depends on an instance of the maxima CAS, which is expected to be reachable via http, under an url provided via the `MAXIMA_URL` environment variable, or `http://maxima:8080/maxima` by default.

 ### Docker based development setup

 To ease the development process, the Dockerfile contained in the repository contains multiple stages for development, profiling and production deployment.
-To start developing using a docker container, simply start the docker-compose stack defined in the file [docker-compose.dev.yml](/api/docker/docker-compose.dev.yml).
+To start developing using a docker container, start the docker-compose stack defined in the file [docker-compose.dev.yml](/api/docker/docker-compose.dev.yml).
+E.g.

+    docker compose -f docker-compose.dev.yml build
+    docker compose -f docker-compose.dev.yml up

 The required development image will automatically be build.
 After the stack started, you will be able to access the service via http://localhost:3080.
 Any performed code changes will be visible live.
 The development build also contains the xdebug extension, which is configured to connect to `host.docker.internal` as a debugger, which will resolve to the locale machines ip address when using docker desktop.
 Please note that the performance of the development setup will be significantly worse than in production.

 ### High level overview

 When a function of the API is invoked, the contained question definition in the moodle xml format is first converted to an instance of `qtype_stack_question`, by the `StackQuestionLoader` class.
 After the question has been parsed, it is initialized with the provided seed via a call to `initialise_question_from_seed`.
 If any runtime errors occur an exception is thrown and will be returned to the user.

-After that, for the render route, all desired outputs are extracted from the questions via their accessor functions, and undergo a post-processing process, in which any contained multi-language tags are substituted, and urls to images are replaced according to the desired output format.
+After that, for the render route, all desired outputs are extracted from the questions via their access functions, and undergo a post-processing process, in which any contained multi-language tags are substituted, and urls to images are replaced according to the desired output format.
 Any statically included assets (pluginfiles) are extracted and are treated equally to generated plots.

 For the validation route, the `get_input_state` function is called for the requested input, and its output is passed to the `render_validation` function of the input.

 For the grading route, the controller iterates over the PRTs of the questions, and calls the `get_prt_result` method for each of them, with the answers provided in the request as parameter.
 If the evaluation returned an error, or not all necessary inputs are contained in the request, according to the `has_necessary_prt_inputs` function, a response with `isgradable` set to false is returned.
 Otherwise, the scores of the PRTs are aggregated, and the generated feedback undergoes the same post-processing process as described for the render route.

 ### Moodle Emulation

 To allow the stack-moodle-plugin to work standalone, some classes and functions which are normally part of moodle itself have been emulated.
 All source-code written for this purpose is contained in the `emulation` directory.
-The central entrypoint to load the emulation layer is the file `MoodleEmulation.php`, which is loaded via `require_once` on the index page.
+The central entry point to load the emulation layer is the file `MoodleEmulation.php`, which is loaded via `require_once` on the index page.
 The following individual pieces have been emulated:

 - The files questionlib.php and weblib.php have been created as stubs.
 - Some constants defined inside of moodle have been copied.